 We will not be offering beef for sale in bulk this year as part of a Grassfed Beef CSA program, but we may bring back the beef CSA in future years as we continue to grow our herd.

-To see what beef we currently have available, head over to the Pickup page.
+To see what beef we currently have available, check out the price list.